Herbal and Natural Medicine, Plus Some Regular First Aid

 - Fresh air and sunlight are very, very underrated.

-- Specificaly do not do these things: smoke or vape, smoke weed, drink too much, drink soda excessively, use hard drugs, eat a lousy diet, fail to shower, fail to exercise.
+- Specificaly do not do these things: smoke or vape, smoke weed, drink too much, drink soda excessively, use hard drugs, eat a lousy diet, fail to shower at least once a day, fail to exercise, fail to use condoms.

 - NHS UK guidelines recommend that healthy adults should do aerobic exercise for at least two and a half hours each week, and to do strength-building exercises twice a week that work out all major muscle groups.
 To make this easier on your joints swimming is helpful.
 People who cannot exercise very easily can walk or do yoga.
 Walking is always a good choice, try to do as much of it as possible.